 Why shouldn't I just keep my cassettes as they are?

 While there's a certain charm to holding a physical cassette, the tapes themselves are fragile.
 They degrade over time, losing sound quality and becoming unplayable.
-Digitizing creates a permanent backup, protecting your audio from physical damage and making it easier to enjoy.
+Using digital transfer media to digitize your cassettes creates a permanent backup, protecting your audio from physical damage and making it easier to enjoy.

 What's the best way to digitize my cassettes if I'm not tech-savvy?